top of page

 Sail away was during the afternoon; we all bid farewell to the States and embarked on a fresh new journey to Central America.
 Belize is up next.

-It was interesting to arrive in new waters and see the dramatic change in Miami to an enchanting turquoise and sea of blues as we sailed away.
-We were excited about the new destinations and the magnificent waters we would experience.
+It was interesting to arrive in new waters and see the dramatic change in Miami to an enchanting turquoise area of blues as we sailed away.
+We were excited about the latest destinations and the magnificent waters we would experience.

-As usual on all new segments, we had a welcome with the Captain and crew; this time, we were treated to Bollinger champagne 🍾 (must be the arrival of the travel writers and social media influencers for this leg), so of course, Wayne and I snuck in a couple of extra pre-dinner drinks to celebrate the arrival of our new Captain, it's nice to see his friendly face back again on the ship.
+As usual on all new segments, we were welcomed by the Captain and crew; this time, we were treated to Bollinger champagne 🍾 (it must be the arrival of the travel writers and social media influencers for this leg).
+Of course, Wayne and I snuck in a couple of extra pre-dinner drinks to celebrate the arrival of our new Captain.
+It's nice to see his friendly face back again on the ship.

 This was followed by some sightings of bottlenose dolphins who sailed with us briefly at the ship's bow, and we were lucky enough to capture a few short videos.